 Jenny Bede should be cast as the star of an English or American movie.
 She may not be classed as undiscovered, but she can be identified as underused, especially considering how charismatic she is…

-The closest that she’s been to being in a mainstream movie is, bar none, the personification of a truly thankless (silent) role in The World’s End (2013).
+The closest that she’s been to being in a mainstream movie is, bar none, the literal personification of a truly thankless (silent) role in The World’s End (2013).
 She played a fitness trainer.
 It was a role that anyone (from extras to models) could have played.
 Edgar Wright should be ashamed of himself for not at least giving her the opportunity to reveal some facial expressions if not revel in humour-heavy dialogue.
 Actually, I think she should have been cast as Rosamund Pike’s role.
 It’s not like Rosamund needed to be cast because of her clout, especially when you consider that the box office performance of The World’s End wasn’t anything to write home about.
 Quite frankly, Jenny is a more interesting actress.
 Here is a casting portfolio of sorts…

 Lana Del Ray: